graphsignal/graphsignal-python/README.md

 ## Performance

-When logging predictions, the data is windowed and only when certain time interval or window size conditions are met, data statistics are computed and sent by the **background thread**.
+Graphsignal logger uses streaming algorithms for computing data statistics to ensure production-level performance and memory usage.
+Data statistics are computed for time windows and sent to Graphsignal by the **background thread**.

-Since only data statistics are sent to our servers, there is **no limitation** on logged data size and it doesn't have a direct effect on logging performance.
+Since only data statistics is sent to our servers, there is **no limitation** on logged data size.

 ## Security and Privacy